 From coffee and Guinness to whiskey and Baileys, I just know you’ll want to try them all.

-St. Patrick’s Day is all about celebrating Irish culture, but I think we can all agree that there’s a fair bit of drinking involved too!
+St. Patrick’s Day is all about celebrating Irish culture, but there’s a fair bit of drinking involved, too!

 So, expect lots of green, plenty of Irish cream, and even a fun shot or two.